Ladislaus of Salzburg: Life

 Henry III's government had not been too beneficial to the church; Władysław, now as a bishop and also regent, was not inclined to preserve the prerogatives of the nobility, but at the end he was forced to accept this.
 The bishop-regent was an advocate, with his late brother Henry III, for the canonization of their paternal grandmother, Duchess Hedwig of Silesia (née of Andechs).
 The process was finally completed, when Saint Hedwig was canonized by Pope Clement on 26 March 1267.
 This was certainly Władysław's great personal success and gave much prestige to the whole family.

 The final chord of his great church's career was his nomination in 1268 to the Bishopric of Wrocław.
 Władysław had no intention to sacrifice the Archbishopric of Salzburg, but thanks to his influence in Prague and Rome he was appointed an apostolic administrator with all the rights of a bishop.
 Władysław fulfilled all his duties honestly, a quite uncommon attitude among the medieval princes.
 When he was Archbishop of Salzburg and shortly afterwards received the title of an administrator in the Diocese of Wroclaw, he was able to combine the two positions so that no one can say that these features overwhelm them.
 The last four years of life he was in constant travels between Salzburg and Wrocław.

 Władysław died on 27 April 1270 and was buried in Salzburg Cathedral.
-In his will, he left his rights over the half of the Duchy of Wroclaw to his nephew Henry IV Probus.
+In his will, he left his rights over the half of the Duchy of Wrocław to his nephew Henry IV Probus.
 There were some rumours that the cause of death of the young bishop, with not more than thirty-three years, was poisoning.
 Guilty of this crime have to be among the nobility, who four years earlier apparently killed Duke Henry III the White, and almost twenty years later his nephew Henry IV shared the same fate.
-The mere fact of mentioning the same source (the Chronicle of the Silesian Piast Dukes and his likes) stated that the subsequent death of the Dukes of Wroclaw in a short term appears to be somewhat suspect.
+The mere fact of mentioning the same source (the Chronicle of the Silesian Piast Dukes and his likes) stated that the subsequent death of the Dukes of Wrocław in a short term appears to be somewhat suspect.
 Likely source of sensational suit has gone, but few credible rumors.
 The sudden death of a young prince caused by natural factors in the time, when the medical service was not the best, could easily be interpreted as a poisoning.
 Władysław's death was likely, however, natural, which indicates the presumable place of his death, Salzburg.
-If the Polish nobles actually wanted to kill him, they presumably would have made this when he stayed in Wroclaw and may not have chosen a long journey to Germany to eliminate the bishop-regent.
+If the Polish nobles actually wanted to kill him, they presumably would have made this when he stayed in Wrocław and may not have chosen a long journey to Germany to eliminate the bishop-regent.